akshayranganath/akshayranganath.github.io/_posts/2017-5-2-Synthetic-Testing-With-WPT-and-Jenkins.md

 Since the results are accessible with no special authentication, I had to write a script to pull the following from Jenkins:

 * Fetch the start and end run number.
-Basicaly, each number will be one instance of 3 WPT tests being run.
+Basically, each number will be one instance of 3 WPT tests being run.
 * From the console output of each run, extract the WPT result ID.
 * Go to WPT and fetch the result for the test run
 * Extract the relevant fields and print it.
 In my case, I print it in a CSV friendly format.